 Two factors may explain this intersection: the rural setting and the lack of signals.
 Rural settings invite drivers to bend the rules of driving a bit more, taking fewer safety precautions as there are fewer people around.
 This can include speeding, not wearing a seatbelt, not using proper turn signals, etc. Compounding with the fact that both US-20 and OH-601 are single-lane roads in each direction, this can be a recipe for disaster.

-Additionally, this intersection is not governed by signal lights, but rather a two-way stop sign at OH-601.
-Any attempts to turn from OH-601 to US-20 can be incredibly dangerous – especially if vehicles are speeding along and not prepared for vehicles to turn into the highway.
+Additionally, this intersection is not governed by signal lights but rather a two-way stop sign at OH-601.
+Any attempts to turn from OH-601 to US-20 can be hazardous – especially if vehicles are speeding along and not prepared for vehicles to turn into the highway.

 Drivers are always advised to practice safe driving – even in rural communities where there are few cars on the road.